brownieboy/react-firebase-image-upload-control/component/README.md

 ```
 You can copy your firebase-config.json file down from your Firebase project.
 See [Google's instructions on how download your config file](https://support.google.com/firebase/answer/7015592?hl=en#web); (you want the "web app" file).
 Your project must be enabled for [Cloud Storage](https://firebase.google.com/docs/storage/web/start), in which case it will have the **storageBucket** property shown in the example apbove.

+You will need to have logged into your Firebase project in your app before attempting to use the control.
+I use [react-with-firebase-auth](https://github.com/armand1m/react-with-firebase-auth) for that purpose in my example app.

 ## Props

-- `firebaseApp` (required) - A referrence to your Firebase app that was initialsed with a call such as `firebase.initializeApp(firebaseConfigObj)`
+- `firebaseApp` (required) - A reference to your Firebase app that was initialsed with a call such as `firebase.initializeApp(firebaseConfigObj)`
 - `storageFolder` (required) - The target folder in Firebase storage.
 - `disabled` (optional) - A boolean to display the control in a disabled state.
 Defaults to `false`
 - `multiple` - A boolean to specify the control will accept multiple images.
 Defaults to false, i.e. the control handles only one image.